 \subsubsection{Comparison with the Direct Training Method in CIFAR10}

-In the context of spike trains, the STEM approach in our SDANN can be regarded as a novel method of spiking timing information encoding.
-Therefore, an experimental investigation was conducted to assess the comparative efficacy of SDANN in comparison with two widely utilized SNN encoding methodologies: direct encoding, as employed in \cite{wu2018stbp}, and position encoding (so as did in \cite{xu_qi_cvpr_kdsnn}).
+In the context of spike trains, the STEM approach in our SDANN can be regarded as a novel method for encoding spike timing information.
+To evaluate its effectiveness, we conducted experiments comparing SDANN with two widely utilized SNN encoding methodologies: direct encoding, as used in \cite{wu2018stbp}, and position encoding as adopted in \cite{xu_qi_cvpr_kdsnn}.
 The CIFAR10Net structure was adopted from \cite{fang2021plif} for the CIFAR10 classification method, with LIF neurons utilized for the SNN.
-As to the base ANN of our SDANN use the ReLU layers in place of the leaky integrate-and-fire (LIF) layers in SNN.
-A one-dimensional average pooling layer was used to replace the voting layer in CIFAR10Net.
+In contrast, the base ANN of SDANN replaces LIF neurons with ReLU layers.
+Additionally, a one-dimensional average pooling layer is used in place of the original voting layer in CIFAR10Net.
 The quantization bit width is set to 8, and the corresponding time window for the SNN is also set to 8.
-The statistics of SOP are derived from SDANN models during inference per image from the CIFAR10 test set, excluding of the input and output layers. \cref{fig:cifar10-spike-counts} presents the total SOP, along with the accuracy achieved on the test set.
-As the results suggest, our method generates sparser spikes in comparison to frequency-based encoding methods.
+The SOP statistics are derived from SDANN models during inference per image from the CIFAR10 test set, excluding the input and output layers. \cref{fig:cifar10-spike-counts} presents the total SOP, along with the accuracy achieved on the test set.
+As shown, our method produces significantly sparser spikes in comparison to frequency-based encoding methods.
 This finding suggests that the spiking model of SDANN can attain sparsity comparable to that of conventional SNNs.
 Additionally, SOPs for each layer of the SNNs and the model under consideration are documented in \cref{fig:cifar10-snn-vs-ours}.
 As the depth of the network is increased, the number of spikes experiences a gradual decrease.
-Our method product fewer spikes, particularly in the front layers.
+Our method generates fewer spikes, particularly in the early layers.